 Most major details remain; however, any minor detail is gone.

 Smooth devices covering the entire design helps recognize a good condition coin.
 Additionally, a full separation of elements from rim indicates a coin in at least Good condition.

 Three cent nickel grading is subjective, with everyone having a slightly different opinion of the same coin.
 Dealers, collectors and sellers, understandably seeing the coin differently.

 PCGS and NGC are considered leaders in coin grading services.
 They both authenticate and grade your coin.
 Because the value increases dramatically as the condition improves.
 The small fee you pay provides assurance you understand and receive the full value of your coin.

 Change best describes coin values.
 And three cent nickel values are no exception.
 Realistically, they are not as popular as other series and may languish in the background somewhat.
-As a group they do rise in value from year to year, although slower than most other coins.
+As a group they do rise in value with a surge of interest and then hold.